lihbr/lihbr-diapositiv/an-introduction-to-nuxt-global-modules/slides.md

 ---

-- Having to install it on every project felt off;
+- Having to install it on every project felt off

 <v-click>

-- Wouldn't have used it so extensively if so.
+- Wouldn't have used it so extensively if so

 </v-click>